 How does a passive crossover work?
 (A brief guide for beginners)

-A passive crossover filter is different from an active crossover (used in electronic audio designs, amplifiers and preamplifiers, etc.) in that it uses non-powered passive components to filter out a frequency range before it can reach a speaker or speakers.
+A passive crossover filter differs from an active crossover (used in electronic audio designs, amplifiers, and preamplifiers, etc.) in that it uses non-powered passive components to filter out a frequency range before it can reach a speaker.
 In practical terms, they effectively “block” unwanted sound frequencies from reaching a speaker driver by greatly reducing, or attenuating, the input signal from a stereo or amplifier.

 This is possible due to a property of capacitors and inductors called reactance.
-Reactance is an opposition to the flow of electrical current and it changes with the audio signal frequency.
-This creates an impedance to the signal which controls how much of a signal level (speaker level voltage) is present at the speaker terminals.
+Reactance, in short, describes the physics properties that create opposition to the flow of electrical current which also changes with the audio signal frequency.

 The role of capacitors and inductors in crossover network design